alechkana/alechkana.github.io/_posts/2026-04-08-random-colors.md

 ---
+layout: post
-Title: Random Colors
+title: Random Colors
-Author: Adelio Lechuga-Kanapilly
+author: Adelio Lechuga-Kanapilly
 ---

 This program is meant to turn a random RGB on when a button is pressed.